What Can I Drink Instead Of Coffee And Tea?

 Soda Drinks Are Best Avoided

-You don’t need these cheap and nasty lolly waters in your life, they are full of colours and sugars and are best avoided.
+You don’t need these cheap and nasty candy waters in your life, they are full of colours and sugars and are best avoided.
 This stuff is just assembly line made plastic bottled water with sugar added under high pressure.
 The colours and flavours are totally chemically derived.
 Carbonated drinks were the first to introduce carbon dioxide intoÂ the cheapest drink available (water) and by making the drink more acidic (carbonic acid) it became more enjoyable to the tongue when sweetened along with these bubbles.
 This carbonic acid tends to sharpen the flavour with a slight burning sensation.
 Being slightly more acidic, the drink is preserved somewhat longer as well.

 Soda drinks also include diet soda and “sports” drinks too, they are best all avoided.
 Many people don’t realise how high the fat content is potentially in different beverages.
 For example, a mocha could have over 480 calories in one drink, and every gram of red wine is equal to 7 calories.
 So it is in your best interest to switch to healthier drinks, and stay away from the unhealthy beverages; by making the switch, you will reduce your calories and start loosing weight.
 So choose carefully what you habitually drink